ddnexus/pagy/docs/api/backend/helpers/extract_hash.md

 - `pluck_keys`

-  - For efficiency reasons you should always set the `:pluck_keys` option t restrict the output to ONLY the keys that you use.
+  - For efficiency reasons you should always set the `:pluck_keys` option to restrict the output to ONLY the keys that you use.
     Notice that you can also add other pagy method names not included in the default below:

     - count